 I have been living with depression for many years.
 Before I had my symptoms under control, there were times I couldn’t process news at all.
 I was so wrapped up in my pain that I lost interest in what was happening in the world around me.
 And when I did pick up a newspaper, reading gloomy headlines would often heighten my depression and affirm my pessimism about the future.

-These days, the news is as depressing as ever.
+These days, the news is as depressing as ever and dominated by the current global health crisis.
 Sometimes it can feel impossible to keep up.
 The tragic headlines seem to be piling up at a much faster rate than they used to.
 Even when you’re avoiding the news, you’ll likely happen upon it by logging onto social media.
 Through various social media platforms, news travels faster and farther than ever before.

 Given the challenge of managing depression in such an environment, what’s a person to do?